 - This is one of the best ways to eat bitter greens, or combinations of greens that have bitter ones in it, like wintercress, dandelions, bitter mustards, cupplant, etc. If you use bitter greens, consider adding a finely chopped anchovy filet or a dash of fish sauce instead of salt.

-Wild Greens en Padella (with Garlic and Chili)
+Cicoria in Padella (Greens with Garlic and Chili)

 - 8 oz Scant 2 cups cooked greens, preferably wild, chard or spinach are good too